 By Debra A. Cooper, RN, MSN, MBA/HCM, CIC, CPHRM, Coverys Senior Risk Specialist

-The following blog post is part one of a three-part comprehensive series on how to keep your patients and practice safe during the Zika outbreak.
+The following blog post is part one of a three-part series, "Zika: Keep Your Patients and Practice Safe".
 Be sure to also read part two about what to tell your patients, and part three about how to reduce risk to healthcare workers and stay abreast of the latest Zika news.